Project LOOP (Lower Out-of-Pocket Costs in Medicare Part D Now)

 Annual cap on beneficiary out-of-pocket expenditures

-Creating an out-of-pocket cap would place a maximum on Medicare beneficiaries’ annual out-of-pocket spending on prescription drugs.
-Individuals living on fixed incomes would have certainty that no matter what health concerns arise, they will not be exposed to excessive drug costs.
-A cap on the total amount patients are required to pay would help beneficiaries get the medicines they need rather than skipping doses, ending treatment or getting turned away at the pharmacy counter.
+Creating an out-of-pocket cap will place a maximum – $2,000 in 2025 – on Medicare beneficiaries’ annual out-of-pocket spending on prescription drugs.
+Individuals living on fixed incomes will have greater certainty that no matter what health concerns arise, they will not be exposed to excessive drug costs.
+A cap on the total amount patients are required to pay will help beneficiaries get the medicines they need rather than skipping doses, ending treatment or getting turned away at the pharmacy counter.

 Cost smoothing mechanism

-Even with a cap, patients face initial out-of-pocket costs in the hundreds or thousands of dollars.
-A smoothing mechanism would allow Medicare beneficiaries to pay costs evenly over the course of a year and avoid a large, single lump-sum expense for necessary medicines.
+Even with a cap, patients may face initial out-of-pocket costs in the hundreds or thousands of dollars.
+The smoothing mechanism will allow Medicare beneficiaries to pay costs evenly over the course of a year and avoid a large, single lump-sum expense for necessary medicines.

 Add Your Voice

 Stay in the LOOP!
-Sign up for updates and opportunities to ask Congress to fix Medicare Part D.
+Sign up for updates and opportunities to improve patient affordability for prescription drugs.

 Previous efforts: